fivetran/dbt_shopify/README.md

 ### Step 4: Disable models for non-existent sources

-The package takes into consideration that not every Shopify connector may have the `fulfillment_event`, `metadata`, or `abandoned_checkout` tables (including `abandoned_checkout`, `abandoned_checkout_discount_code`, and `abandoned_checkout_shipping_line`) and allows you to enable or disable the corresponding functionality.
+The package takes into consideration that not every Shopify connection may have the `fulfillment_event`, `metadata`, or `abandoned_checkout` tables (including `abandoned_checkout`, `abandoned_checkout_discount_code`, and `abandoned_checkout_shipping_line`) and allows you to enable or disable the corresponding functionality.
 To enable/disable the modeling of the mentioned source tables and their downstream references, add the following variable to your `dbt_project.yml` file:

 ```yml
 # dbt_project.yml